-On December 18, 2012, the Company filed a Certificate of Amendment to its Restated Certificate of Incorporation in order to effect a 1-for-6 reverse stock split (the "2012 Reverse Stock Split") of the Company's common stock effective on December 18, 2012.
+On December 18, 2012, the Company effected a 1-for-6 reverse stock split (the "2012 Reverse Stock Split") of the Company's common stock.
 As a result of the 2012 Reverse Stock Split, every six shares of the Company's issued and outstanding common stock were combined into one share of common stock.
 The 2012 Reverse Stock Split did not change the number of authorized shares of the Company's common stock.
-All financial data and share information in this quarterly report has been presented on an asadjusted basis to give effect to the 2012 Reverse Stock Split.
+All financial data and share information in this quarterly report has been presented on an as-adjusted basis to give effect to the 2012 Reverse Stock Split.